moranbel/al-folio/_news/announcement_2.md

 ---

 NLP Summit Healthcare Conference 2021.
-<a href="https://www.nlpsummit.org/nlp-aspects-in-medical-records-from-visit-texts-to-medical-concepts-matrix/"> "NLP aspects in medical records- from visit texts to medical concepts matrix”". </a>
+<a href="https://www.nlpsummit.org/nlp-aspects-in-medical-records-from-visit-texts-to-medical-concepts-matrix/"> "NLP aspects in medical records- from visit summaries to medical concepts matrix”". </a>